A string of HTML code that helps search engines understand the type of content that exists on a webpage.

 The best strategy is to start early before a crisis happens in order to manage your relationship on search engines.

-SERP stands for Search Engine Results Page.
-That is the list of websites that you get after entering a query into a search engine.
+The list of websites you receive upon entering a keyword string query into a search engine.

 Google tends to test many different elements on these pages: how many ads to show, local listings, product scroller, image search, sidebar ads, etc.

-Agreements made between a company and a client with monthly tasks such as software and security updates.
+Agreement made between a company and a client featuring tasks such as software and security updates that are performed on a monthly or quarterly basis.
 These include items such as site monitoring, performing updates (e.g. content management system software Drupal and WordPress), back ups, Google Analytics reporting, as well as more advanced assignments such as server upgrades, server performance optimization, anti-spam tools and security, and rapid response troubleshooting.
 See the SLA services we offer.

 A session is counted each time a user visits a page on your website.
 The session continues to be counted unless the user becomes inactive for 30 minutes or leaves your website.

 There can be multiple pageviews given one session.

 What it is: Sharepoint is an enterprise level content management system developed by Microsoft.